yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 ## Explicit vs. Implicit 3D Geometry Computation

-- Complexity of `Explicit` methods stems from the squared dependency of geometric optimization
+- 1. Complexity of `Explicit` methods stems from the squared dependency of geometric optimization
-- Complexity of `Implicit` methods stems from the linear dependency of neural inference.
+- 2. Complexity of `Implicit` methods stems from the linear dependency of neural inference
-  - `VGGT and St4RTrack`, through an Alternating Attention mechanism aligned with world coordinates, rewrite the multi-view geometry problem as a linearly parallelizable forward computation problem
+  - `VGGT and St4RTrack`, through an Alternating Attention mechanism aligned with `world coordinates`, rewrite the multi-view geometry problem as a `linearly parallelizable forward computation` problem